 Is a permit required for garage sale signs?

-No. A permit is not required for a private sale sign (referred to as Type A Signs in the Land Use Bylaw) provided they follow the regulations outlined below.
+No. A permit is not required for a garage sale sign (referred to as a private sale sign in the Land Use Bylaw) provided they follow the regulations outlined below.

 Where can my signs be located?

 Private sale signs may be placed on County land bordering streets (road rights-of-way) provided they are located a minimum of:

 - 1m (3.3 ft) from an existing or future curb line

 - 0.3m (1 ft) from the inside edge of any sidewalk

 - 3m (10 ft) from any road access/entrance